collective/collective.patchwatcher/README.rst

     path="./skins/querywidget/querywidget.pt",
     local_path="./overrides/archetypes.querywidget.skins.querywidget.querywidget.pt",
 )
-# ... add more declarations as you wish.
+# add more declarations as you wish
 ```

-These declarations states, that the overridden file refers to some file from
-another package and has been tested against a specific version.
+The declaration states the original package, version and relative file path as well as the local path to your override.

-Then you can call this script to check all these declarations:
+Now you can call the patchwatcher script to check your declarations for your package:

-./bin/patchwatcher -e "/home/username/zinstance/eggs" -p your.theming.addon
+./bin/patchwatcher -e "/home/username/zinstance/eggs" -p my.package

-Doing so will check, if the latest version (for example 1.1.4) of
+Patchwatcher needs the path to your eggs directory to find the latest version (in our example version 1.1.4) of
-archetypes.querywidget has changed the overriden file and if yes, it tries to
+archetypes.querywidget.
+It will look for changes between both orginal files in versions 1.1.2 and 1.1.4.
-apply the changes in your overridden file.
+If it finds changes, it will try to apply the changes to your overridden file using a three-way-merge.

-Add "-m" if you want to save the result of the three-way merge.
-There may be
+Add the "-m" option to the script invocation if you want to save the result of the three-way merge.
-conflicts, which then have to be resolved manually.
+The result will then be written back into the override file.
+There may be conflicts, which then have to be resolved manually.
-You then may update the declaration to 1.1.4 in the "overrides_info.py",
+After the merge operation, you will have to update your declaration to 1.1.4 in the "overrides_info.py" file.
-basically saying that it's also compatible with this new version.

 Documentation
 -------------